clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/exploring-flamegraphs.md

 will be hidden, but this way, they are still counted in the total percentage.
 Sometimes we don't want that, let's right-click the frame `thread_start` at the bottom (as it's a common entrypoint to that GC code) and select "Remove containing stacks".
-Now, `clojure.main.main` accounts for 99.16% of execution time.
+Now, `clojure.main.main` accounts for 99.79% of execution time.

 One final step that can clear things up for us.
-We've already seen that the execution inside the function `iterate-trees` got split into two code paths because that's how Clojure lazy sequences work.
+We've already seen that the execution inside the function `iterate-trees` got split into two code paths because that's how Clojure lazy sequences behave.
 Let's try to converge those code paths, and this time, we'll have to write a transform manually.
-First, select "Replace" in the dropdown on the right and click "Add".
+First, click the "+Replace" button on the sidebar.
 By looking at the flamegraph, we have to find where the paths diverged and at which frame we want to bring them back together.
-Here, they split at `clojure.core.protocols/seq-reduce`, and we can merge them at `iterate-trees/fn--442`.
-The regex for the first empty field will look like
+Here, they split at `clojure.core.protocols/seq-reduce`, and we can merge them at `iterate-trees/fn--10479`.
+The regex for the first empty field will look like this:
-this:

 ```
-/(seq-reduce;).+;(tutorial.binary-trees\/iterate-trees\/fn--442)/
+/(seq-reduce;).+;(tutorial.binary-trees\/iterate-trees\/fn--10479)/
 ```

-This regex matches the end of the `seq-reduce` frame, then an arbitrary number of frames after it, and ends with the mentioned `fn--442` frame.
-Finally, we can type `$1$2` as a replacement to drop all those frames in between.
+This regex matches the end of the `seq-reduce` frame, then an arbitrary number of frames after it, and ends with the mentioned `fn--10479` frame.
+Finally, we can type `$1$2` as a replacement to drop all those frames in between, and press Return.

 <center>
 <figure class="figure">
 <div class="downscale-iframe-66" style="height:500px">
-<iframe src="/img/kb/cljap-exploring-final-flamegraph.html" style="height:750px"></iframe>
+<iframe src="/img/kb/cljap-exploring-final-flamegraph.html?sidebar=expanded" style="height:750px"></iframe>
 </div>
 <figcaption class="figure-caption text-center">
     Flamegraph with all transforms.